precimed/enigma_lw_r/README.md

 Please refer to [docs.docker.com](https://docs.docker.com) for more information.

 > [!NOTE] Note that the provided Docker image may not support all CPUs, and may not be able to run on all systems via CPU virtualization.
-> An option may be to build the Docker image on the host machine (e.g., M1/M2 Macs, older Intel CPUs), as:
+> An option may be to build the Docker image on the host machine (e.g., M1/M2 Macs, older Intel/AMD CPUs), as:
 >
 >```bash
 >docker build --platform=linux/amd64 -t ghcr.io/precimed/enigma_lw_r -f dockerfiles/enigma_lw_r/Dockerfile .